-If you like to taste different wines by the glass but want someone else to to help make the decisions for you, Vinebox is for you.
-Each box comes with a variety (usually 6-9) of glasses of wine, in 100 ml portions.
+If you like to taste different wines by the glass but want someone else to help make the decisions for you, Vinebox is for you.
+This box comes with a variety of 9 glasses of wine (6 reds, 3 whites), in 100 ml portions.
 The company uses a closed-nitrogen environment to seal the wines and prevent them from coming in contact with oxygen so the individual servings can be preserved for up to three years (though you will likely finish them all before then).
-This Rosé Collection includes six different rosés from around the world, and each pairs well with a warm summer day.
-You can also sign up for a membership subscription and receive a box every three months with seasonal picks or full-sized bottles of your favorites.
+You can also send a membership subscription as a gift and send the recipient 4 boxes in a year with seasonal picks.

 One reviewer said, “I just finished my first box and I had a blast!
 I bought some of the suggested pairings and sat down with my wine and music.
 The wines were a great variety and i liked all of them!
 Some of them, I would have never chosen on my own.
 I can’t wait for my next box to come:)”